cncf/tag-env-sustainability/.github/ISSUE_TEMPLATE/presentation.md

 ---
 name: Presentation
 about: Have something you want to share with the group?
 Or someone you would like to invite to speak?
-Propose a presentation for the TAG-Security weekly meetings.
+Propose a presentation for the TAG Environmental Sustainability regular meetings.
 title: "[Presentation] some descriptive title"
 labels: "presentation, triage-required"
 assignees: ''